Busrara/mood-based-book-recommender/README.md

 # mood-based-book-recommender

 This project suggests books according to your current mood.
-It leverages sentence embeddings to find books whose descriptions or the first sentences of the book best match your emotion.
+It uses sentence embeddings to find books whose descriptions or the first sentences best match your emotion.

 ## How It Works